Alternatives to Animal Dissections

-Many different tools can be used to teach students that don’t harm any animals.
-Including anatomical models, virtual dissections and anatomy apps, augmented reality tools and more!
-These alternative methods have many benefits!
+Many different tools can be used to teach students that don’t harm any animals including anatomical models, virtual dissections and anatomy apps, augmented reality tools and more!

-There is an enormous variety of dissection alternatives!
-Some are more basic, and others are highly sophisticated and interactive tools.
-Here are some of our favourites:*
+There is an enormous variety of animal dissection alternatives.
+Some are more basic, and others are highly sophisticated and interactive.

-Some of these imitate animal dissections and mimic the body position of animals and have visible skin flaps, for example:
+Some of these imitate animal dissections and mimic the body position of animals and have visible skin flaps.

-More traditional classroom models are usually made from durable hard plastic and have removable organs, for example:
+More traditional classroom models are usually made from durable hard plastic and have removable organs.

 For a cost effective option, we like the paper dissection models designed by Mel and Gerdy: